List of world records in chess: Perfect tournament scores

-Valentina Gunina won the Women's section of the 2010 Moscow Blitz tournament with a 17/17 score.

-Wesley So scored 9/9 in the 2011 Inter-Provincial Chess Team Championship, with a performance rating of 3037, won the gold medal in men's blitz at the SEA Games 2011 at Indonesia with a score of 9/9 and a rating performance of 3183, and won the 2013 Calgary International Blitz Championship with a score of 9/9.

-Consecutive tournament victories

-The record for consecutive professional tournament victories is 15; Garry Kasparov placed first or equal first in 15 consecutive tournaments from 1981 to 1990.
-The same page credits Kasparov with "a record for the most consecutive victories in super tournaments" at 10, without defining what a super tournament is.

 Most tournament victories

 As of December 2011, John Curdo had won 865 tournaments.
 When he died in 2022, he was credited with winning 1,009 tournaments.

 Most wins in a national championship

 As of 2017, Carlos Juárez has won the Guatemalan Chess Championship 27 times.

-Most decisive Interzonal victory

-The highest percentage score at an Interzonal was 82.5% (16½ points out of 20 games), scored by Alexander Kotov at the 1952 Stockholm Interzonal.
-The largest margin of victory was achieved by Bobby Fischer, who won the Palma de Mallorca Interzonal in 1970 with 18½ points out of 23 games, 3½ points ahead of second-place finishers Bent Larsen, Efim Geller and Robert Hübner.

 Most games won

-Gustav Neumann won all 34 of his games at the aforementioned Berlin 1865 tournament.
+Gustav Neumann won 34 of his games, also a perfect score, at the aforementioned Berlin 1865 tournament.

 Most games lost

 Nicholas MacLeod holds the record for the most games lost in a single tournament: he lost 31 games at the Sixth American Chess Congress at New York 1889, while winning six and drawing one.
 MacLeod was only 19, and the tournament, a 20-player double-round robin, was one of the longest tournaments in chess history.
 The most games lost by a player who lost all of his games in a tournament was by Colonel Moreau.
 At Monte Carlo 1903, Moreau lost all 26 of his games.